ONSdigital/survey-assist-api/docs/generic_classification.md

 ### Data Coverage Note

-The rephrase data currently contains primarily agricultural SIC codes (01xxx series).
-Industrial and construction codes may not have rephrased versions available, so they will show original descriptions even when rephrasing is enabled.
+The rephrase data currently contains **only agricultural SIC codes (01xxx series)** such as crop farming, dairy farming, and livestock raising.
+For all other SIC codes (industrial, construction, healthcare, retail, etc.), the toggle will show the same descriptions regardless of setting, as no rephrased versions are available.